 3. Launch Business Early

-Another important benefit of dropshipping is that an online seller can quickly set up a business.
+Another important benefit of dropshipping is that an online seller can quickly set up an online business.
 As a result, the customers can access the products early and leave product reviews.
 This is an advantage for the online seller as he gets to learn from his mistakes early and make his business better.

 For instance, the Shopify dropshipping seller can spend a lot of time setting up product collections and the main menu.
 However, the seller soon discovers that his customers navigate and browse products in a completely different manner.
-Thus, the eCommerce sellers can redo everything.
+Thus, eCommerce sellers can redo everything.